wwarthen/RomWBW/Source/Doc/UserGuide.md

 the system.
 It is the software equivalent of pressing the reset button.

-There is generallhy no need to do this, but it can be convenient when you want to see the boot messages again or ensure your system is in a clean state.
+There is generally no need to do this, but it can be convenient when you want to see the boot messages again or ensure your system is in a clean state.